andreas-pattichis/T-SQL-Driven-Survey-Platform/README.md

-# epl342.team2.Project - Simple Google Forms Clone
+# epl342.team2.Project - T-SQL Driven Survey Platform

 * Using XAMPP and an Azure DB.